Arts Catalyst: Projects

 In 2009, Arts Catalyst curated the exhibition and event 'Interspecies' at Cornerhouse, Manchester, and the A Foundation, London.
 This presented new commissioned works by Kira O'Reilly, Nicolas Primat, Antony Hall, Ruth Maclennan, and works by Rachel Mayeri, Snaebjornsdottir and Wilson, and Beatriz da Costa.
 Supported by an events performances, talks and workshops, the project explored the notion of artists working with animals as equals, the relationship that humans have with other species, and current discourse in animal studies and primatology.
 A special issue of Antennae: The Journal of Nature in Visual Culture, published in summer 2010, was devoted to the Interspecies project, and explored the artists' projects and concepts further.

 In 2010, Arts Catalyst commissioned a series of works for The Great Glen Artists Airshow an area encompassing Loch Ness and the Caledonian Canal.
 The artists and organisations involved in this event were PolakVanBekkum, London Fieldworks, Alec Finlay, Adam Dant, Camila Sposati and Susanne Norregard Nielsen.
 The event consisted of performances, ephemeral landscape installations, poetry readings and kite-flying workshops, all of which were intended to redefine philosophical territory of the air exploring ideas about ownership rights, cartography and aerial movement.

 Arts Catalyst's commission of Rachel Mayeri's Primate Cinema: Apes as Family continues their interest in interspecies communication.
-The 21 minute film is thought to be the first made by an artist for an audience of chimpanzees The film won the honour at Prix Arts Electronica 2011 and is due to be screened at Sundance Film Festival in 2014.
+The 21-minute film is thought to be the first made by an artist for an audience of chimpanzees The film won the honour at Prix Arts Electronica 2011 and was scheduled for screening at Sundance Film Festival in 2014.

-In 2011, Arts Catalyst curated a touring exhibition entitled "Republic of the Moon" with FACT Liverpool Foundation for Art and Creative Technology.
-"Republic of The Moon" was a response to private corporations interested in exploiting the Moon's natural resources.
+In 2011, Arts Catalyst curated a touring exhibition entitled Republic of the Moon with FACT Liverpool Foundation for Art and Creative Technology.
+Republic of The Moon was a response to private corporations interested in exploiting the Moon's natural resources.
 Artists were inspired by utilitarian plans of lunar mines and military bases, the lives of astronauts such as Yuri Gagarin and early sci-fi literature such as The Man in the Moone by Francis Godwin.

-Agnes Meyer-Brandis' commission for the exhibition, "Moon Goose Analogue" involved her raising eleven geese from birth, imprinting herself as goose-mother and training them to be astronauts.
-The artist created a moon analogue colony for the geese in Pollinaria, Italy, which could be interacted with live from a control room installed in the gallery and then toured to Great North Museum, Newcastle upon Tyne for the AV Festival 2012 and Art Museum Z33 in 2013.
+Agnes Meyer-Brandis's commission for the exhibition, "Moon Goose Analogue", involved her raising eleven geese from birth, imprinting herself as goose-mother and training them to be astronauts.
+The artist created a moon analogue colony for the geese in Pollinaria, Italy, which could be interacted with live from a control room installed in the gallery and then toured to Great North Museum, Newcastle upon Tyne, for the AV Festival 2012 and Art Museum Z33 in 2013.

-Sue Corke and Hagen Betzweiser created an installation "Enter At Own Risk” in which a lone astronaut gardens a group of rocks, spraying them with their synthesised smell of the Moon, a recipe based on reports from the Apollo crew.
+Sue Corke and Hagen Betzweiser created the installation "Enter At Own Risk" in which a lone astronaut gardens a group of rocks, spraying them with their synthesised smell of the Moon, a recipe based on reports from the Apollo crew.

-In 2013, Arts Catalyst joined forces with HeHe to create an indoor fracking installation, Fracking Futures, at FACT Liverpool.
+In 2013, Arts Catalyst joined forces with HeHe to create an indoor fracking installation, "Fracking Futures", at FACT Liverpool.
 Their mischievous miniature installation was designed to provoke debate about the economical and ecological implications of hydraulic fracturing.